- 8 Days

 In the morning you will trek from the bottom of Paro Valley to the Taktsang Monastery, perched on the side of the mountain.
 Taktsang (commonly known as Tiger's Nest) is the most sacred site in Bhutan and one of the top ten super temples in the world to go.
 Located at an elevation of 3120 meters, Taktsang is the birthplace of Bhutanese Buddhism.
 Guru Rinpoche flew here from Tibet on the back of a tigress, which was the manifestation of his divine consort Yeshe Tsogyal.

 You can ride a horse or walk to Tiger’s Nest.
 It is a challenging trek so you will gain merit with every step.
 The view from the Paro Valley to the monastery is worth your climb.
 The hike starts from a gentle forest with some prayer flags.
 After passing a creek and some water-powered prayer wheels, the trail starts getting steeper.

 On halfway up the monastery, there is a nice teahouse with great views of Taktsang Monastery that makes a welcome stopping point.
 You can get some tea and take a break here.
 You can continue climbing to the viewpoint, which is the best place to take photos of Taktsang.
 From here, you will walk down a series of steep stairs to a waterfall to achieve your final ascent to the entrance.
 Here you will be required to leave your backpacks, cameras, and phones.

 In the afternoon, you will visit Kyichu Lhakhang, the oldest temple in Bhutan.
 After visiting today’s attractions, your tour guide can also take you to visit the ordinary market in Paro, where you can buy some handicrafts with Bhutanese characteristics.

 Stay overnight in Paro

-Your guide will pick you up from your hotel and take you to the airport, and help you with checking in for your flight from Bhutan.
+Your guide will pick you up from your hotel, take you to the airport, and help you check in for your flight from Bhutan.